 For the Naval Information Warfare (NIWC) Atlantic Data Center and Cloud Hosting Services (DC2HS) Operations Center and Sustainment contract, teaming partner ActioNet provided application management services in addition to other data center operations and maintenance requirements.
 Other services included IT planning, analysis, evaluation, testing, security, documentation, logistics, administration, monitoring, alerting, and operational sustainment support required to accomplish specified tasks.
 The DC2HS Division is tasked with providing a hosting environment for Navy applications and other Department of Defense (DoD) and Homeland Security (HLS) applications utilizing both Component Enterprise Data Centers (CEDC)s and Commercial Service Providers (CSP)s as hosting platforms.
 DC2HS hosting services reside on various networks including the Extended Demilitarized Zone (eDMZ) provided by NGEN, NIPRNET and SIPRNET provided by DISA, SIPRNET, and commercial internet providers hosting CSPs.
 Within each hosting platform, DC2HS provides a set of common services as Shared Services to resident mission owners.

 Team AveningTech performed system software updates, tuning, patching, administration, monitoring, maintenance, IAVM patching, DADMS registration, STIG implementation, maintaining security compliance, CTO responses, auditing and logging, and reporting.
 We also supported the ability to Interpret server operational characteristics, accurately determine the presence of a problem, and identify possible solutions for the below and ensure configurations are in line with industry best practices.
-We provided enterprise-wide management and engineering support of system backups and worked closely customers to overcome challenges (i.e. data integrity) to ensure hosted data/systems were backed up and restored as required.
+We provided enterprise-wide management and engineering support of system backups and worked closely customers to overcome challenges (i.e., data integrity) to ensure hosted data/systems were backed up and restored as required.

 Team AveningTech implemented a robust, streamlined configuration management process to ensure all assets, software, and documentation were managed according to the baseline and stored in the NIWC LANT configuration repository – Dimensions CM.
 We worked closely with technical service managers (TSMs), using NMCI Enterprise Tool (NET) to manage enterprise assets, service catalogs, and change service requests.
 The benefit to the customer was a streamlined workflow process that resulted in enterprise-wide asset management and configuration control of DON approved software.
 All utilized hardware/software maintained 100% compliance with Department of the Navy Applications and Database Management System (DADMS).

-6.3.1 Subtask 1 - Platform and Application Management
+6.3.1 Subtask 1 - Platform and Application Management.
 Team AveningTech will provide SharePoint Administration support ensuring a well-maintained and well performing CNFJ / CNRJ Gateway and ONE-Net SharePoint portal.
 Our staff will monitor the day-to-day performance of the workflows ensuring they are active.
 We will correct any problems with workflows and applications and maintain the organization changes as needed.

 Team AveningTech will administer, maintain, and monitor the CNFJ/CNRJ SharePoint sites host in Microsoft 365 environment.
 We will bring the following to support the SharePoint environment: